-Imagine that you and your friend are having a conversation over a cup of coffee during the weekend.
-Everything's fine until you both start discussing a topic on which you have conflicting perspectives.
-While you initially try to listen to what it means for the other person to believe the exact opposite of what you stand for, it eventually gets hard to do so.
-The next thing you know, you can't stand your friend justifying against your idea of the world, and you say something like, "Oh, what do you know?"
-(Inside your head, if not out loud, to say the least.)
+You and your friend are conversing over a cup of coffee during the weekend.
+Everything's fine until you start discussing conflicting perspectives on a topic.
+You initially try to listen to what it means for your friend to say the exact opposite of what you believe, but it eventually gets hard.
+The next thing you know, you can't stand your friend and say something like, "Oh, what do you know?"
+(Inside your head, if not out loud.)
 And now, I'm sure you've already pictured the worst-case scenarios that might follow.

-With Emotional Intelligence, we try to save ourselves from the hurt to which we subject ourselves often.
+With Emotional Intelligence, we can save ourselves from hurt.
 Instead of readily acting upon the emotions that arise, we make efforts to take a pause and understand what's going on for us.
-In situations like the one we discussed earlier, it's easy to react in ways we might most probably regret later.
-Some of our actions or words might even cost us our dignity or the relationship itself.
 Emotional Intelligence can give us this reality check.
-It can help us remind ourselves that others don't have to agree with us to cooperate with us, and it shouldn't be a reason for us to feel worthless.
+It can help us remind ourselves that others don't have to agree with us to understand us.

 To understand ourselves better, we can: